ConsistRM: Improving Generative Reward Models via Consistency-Aware Self-Training¶

 Loss & Training¶

-GRPO is used for training over 4 epochs, with maximum generation length 1024 (training) / 2048 (inference) and temperature 1.0 (training) / 0 (inference).
-Training follows a two-stage pipeline: SFT on HelpSteer3, followed by RFT (reinforcement fine-tuning).
-ConsistRM replaces the reward signal during the RFT stage.
+Training uses GRPO for 4 epochs, with a maximum generation length of 1024 (training) / 2048 (inference) and temperatures of 1.0 (training) / 0 (inference).
+The overall process starts with SFT on HelpSteer3, followed by RFT (Reinforcement Fine-Tuning).
+ConsistRM's dual consistency rewards replace the original reward signals during the RFT stage.

 Key Experimental Results¶